MoZeWei/moTuner/README.md

-# moTuner: A Compiler-based Auto-tuning Approach for Mixed-precision Operator
+# moTuner: A Compiler-based Auto-tuning Approach for Mixed-precision Operators

 ## Related Publication: